shvenkat/dotfiles/python/tools.md

   entire app.py script.

 Provide feedback to the user during a slow computation.
-Use pn.panel(..., loading_indicator=True) to for minimal feedback.
+Use pn.panel(..., loading_indicator=True) to provide minimal feedback.
 A progress bar is better.
 Provide results progressively where appropriate.

 Use throttling to "debounce" user input if real-time interactivity is not